Conditions implying annular chaos: Introduction

 Building on Birkhoff's foundational work, the study of annular dynamics from a topological viewpoint has focused on the relationship between rotation sets and entropy.
-Two key concepts have emerged, dating back all the way to Bikhoff himself (\cite{birk1,birk2}): \emph{instability regions} in the conservative setting and \emph{circloids} with non-trivial rotational behavior in the dissipative setting (generalizing Birkhoff attractors).
-Instability regions are open invariant annular regions containing points with distinct rotation vectors and without invariant essential continua (as studied in \cite{birk2,arnaud,mather1,mather2,mather3,frankspatrice}).
-Circloids, on the other hand, are invariant continua irreducibly separating the plane into two unbounded components, and circloids carrying distinct rotation vectors have been studied in \cite{birk1,Levsecondorder,herman,lecalveztesis,gagltre, veer,casdalgi,HolmesHoket,Gukholmes,walker,barge,koropeki,haiduc,laisangyoung}.
-These concepts are crucial for classifying annular regions that exhibit rotational horseshoes (horseshoes with nontrivial rotational behavior, as defined for instance in \cite{paposa}), and meaningful positive results were obtained in the last years: Instability regions imply the existence of rotational horseshoes, as proved in \cite{frankshandel} for smooth maps with techniques based on Nielsen-Thurston theory, and then in \cite{forcing} for the $C^0$ case as outcome of the \emph{forcing technique} based on Brower Foliations; and \emph{attracting} circloids with non-trivial rotation sets imply the existence of rotational horseshoes, proved first in \cite{paposa} using basic topological techniques and classical results, and then in \cite{lecalveztal} based also in Forcing theory.
-Concerning this last result, there is a folkloric conjecture (\cite{casdalgi},\cite{koropeki}) where the attracting hypotheses was unnecessary, establishing that the presence of a circloid with nontrivial rotational behavior implies the existence of horseshoes.
-Despite these developments, we find the same problem mentioned above, as they are still difficult to implement in specific cases: how can one determine if a given map presents an Instability Region or an invariant Circloid with non-trivial rotation set?.
+Two key concepts have emerged, dating back all the way to Birkhoff himself \cite{birk1,birk2}: \emph{instability regions} in the conservative setting and \emph{circloids} with non-trivial rotational behavior in the dissipative setting (generalizing Birkhoff attractors).
+Instability regions are open invariant annular regions containing points with distinct rotation numbers and without invariant essential continua (as studied in \cite{birk2,arnaud,mather1,mather2,mather3,frankspatrice}).
+Circloids, on the other hand, are invariant continua irreducibly separating the annulus into two unbounded components, and circloids carrying distinct rotation numbers have been studied in \cite{birk1,Levsecondorder,herman,lecalveztesis,gagltre, veer,casdalgi,HolmesHoket,Gukholmes,walker,barge,koropeki,haiduc,laisangyoung}.
+These concepts are crucial for classifying annular regions that exhibit rotational chaos, that is, those for which a power of the map has a topological horseshoe with nontrivial rotational behavior, as defined for instance in \cite{paposa}, and meaningful positive results were obtained in the last years.
+Namely, instability regions imply the existence of rotational horseshoes, as proved in \cite{frankshandel} for smooth maps with techniques based on Nielsen-Thurston theory, and then in \cite{forcing} for the $C^0$ case as an outcome of the \emph{forcing technique} based on Brouwer Foliations; and \emph{attracting} circloids with non-trivial rotation sets imply the existence of rotational horseshoes, proved first in \cite{paposa} using basic topological techniques and classical results, and then in \cite{lecalveztal} based also on Forcing theory.
+Concerning this last result, there is a folkloric conjecture \cite{casdalgi},\cite{koropeki} where the attracting hypothesis was unnecessary, establishing that the presence of a circloid with nontrivial rotational behavior implies the existence of horseshoes.
+Despite these developments, we find the same problem mentioned above, as they are still difficult to implement in specific cases: how can one determine if a given map exhibits an instability region or an invariant circloid with non-trivial rotation set?